juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 categories: articles
 ---

-In this blogpost I want to give you an explanation of the state tree of ngrx if you are working with a state separated in different modules.
+In this blogpost I want to give you an explanation of the state tree of ngrx if you are working with a state and how to separate it into different modules.

 ## In this blog